 What is the history of the Doctor of Physical Therapy program?

 General information about the DPT degree may be obtained from the American Physical Therapy Association (APTA) website.

 What is the expected salary for a Physical Therapist?

 Salaries for physical therapists vary according to factors such as geographical location, type of practice, and years of experience.
 Projected salaries are found here.

 For the 2024-2025 academic year, the expected cost of in-state tuition is $8,598 per semester.
 Out-of-state tuition is expected to be an additional $396 per unit.
 Students are also expected to pay other SDSU campus fees.
 Please see University Catalog for more information.

 Is Financial Aid available for the program?

-Merit-based scholarships are offered through the SDSU Office of Financial Aid.
+Students can apply for funding through the SDSU Grant Fund and merit-based scholarships are offered through the SDSU Office of Financial Aid.
 Low-interest loans are also available to qualified applicants.
 International students do not qualify for these loans.
 Please contact the Financial Aid & Scholarship Office at (619) 594-6323 for more specific information.

 How do I apply for Financial Aid?